Skip to content

 Our recommendation is to use the Spacelift API Key to authenticate with the GraphQL API.

-Our choice of tool is Insomnia.
-Insomnia is a free, open-source tool that allows you to easily create and manage API requests.
+Our tool of choice is Insomnia, a free, open-source tool that allows you to easily create and manage API requests.
 You can also use Postman, but the walkthrough in this guide will be based on Insomnia.

-The below guide walks through an example of generating your Spacelift token with spacectl and using it to communicate with Spacelift.
+In this example, we'll generate your Spacelift token with spacectl and use it to communicate with Spacelift.

 Prerequisites: